-4.6 Laser Settings Page
+4.6 Laser Settings Page (Tunable Laser and Dual Band Models Only)

 To access the Laser Settings page, tap on the Laser monitors pane on the Home page.
-Here the user can control the laser wavelength and choose whether or not to use the dither feature (available for transmitters with C-band or L-band lasers only) to stabilize the wavelength.
+Here the user can control the laser wavelength and choose whether or not to use the dither feature to stabilize the wavelength.
 Turning the dither off will result in lower phase and intensity noise, but the wavelength may drift slightly over time.
 The monitors on this page provide live readings of many parameters.